Dat17aSpring/02_exercise_warmup/readme.md

 # Warm up Exercise
+Create a new Spring Boot Initializer project (like we did last time) and create a Controller with an index method inside. (this is what you learned last time).

 Create an index.html file that looks like this:

 ![terminator](ScreenShot.jpg)